 The younger retail sister of the McMahon family’s excellent Café Rua on New Antrim Street, this brilliant deli & café is first port of call for many food lovers visiting the town and stocks a wide range of the delicious foods and ingredients that have been served in the café for over a decade.

-Upstairs, a bustling cafe sells the same kind of quality homemade meals that keeps diners at the original Cafe Rua coming back as regulars, and they somehow manage to deal with the lunchtime queue on the stairs swiftly and charmingly.
+They somehow manage to deal with the lunchtime queue on the stairs swiftly and charmingly.
 Large blackboards proclaim the dishes of the day (with due respect afforded to proudly named suppliers) and sweet temptations displayed at the counter make it unlikely you'll leave without dessert.

 Downstairs, the shop is a delight, especially if you happen to call when one of the artisan suppliers is doing a promotion.
 International speciality foods feature too, of course, but the McMahons are renowned for supporting quality Irish producers and, among the many local goodies on sale, you’ll find Stephen Gould’s finest mixed salad leaf selection, from Headford; the excellent Nadurtha Pasta from remote Bangor Erris near(ish) Belmullet; the Butler family's unique Cuinneog country butter, from nearby Balla, Castlebar; Carrowholly raw milk cheese from Westport; Westport Grove jams and relishes (and an unusual quince paste) and the handmade Achill Island Sea Salt (when available).